stared/jekyll-blog-pre-2022/_drafts/why-do-word2vec-analogies-work.markdown

 ## Similarity and vector closeness

+> XXX stock exchange - thermometer

-Let us start from the simple stuff.
+Let us start from the simple stuff - showing word similarity in the vector space.
 The condition that $$P(w \vert a)=P(w \vert b)$$ is equivalent to

 $$ PMI(w, a) = PMI(w, b), $$

-which (after expressing it with vectors) is
+by dividing both sides by *P(w)* and taking their logarithms.
+After expressing PMI with vector products, we get

 $$ \vec{v}_w \cdot \vec{v}_a = \vec{v}_w \cdot \vec{v}_b $$